yanekyuk/ders/LING334/MidtermI_.md

    > Cognitive science aims to understand how human mind works.
 Language, as a part of human mind, is an incredibly complex function of the mind which is acquired easily during childhood.
 How a language is acquired can be a leading answer to human mind and behavior.
 So, studies on language acquisition plays a large role on the debate over the characteristics of human cognition.
    >
-   > In applied fields, however, the immediate answers of the language development research are utilised in cases where a child having problem with language acquisition.
+   > In applied fields, however, the immediate answers of the language development research are utilized in cases where a child having problem with language acquisition.
 In those cases, some practical findings regarding language development and acquisition can play a big role in the prevention and the treatment of language-based difficulties.

 2. Learning a language involves learning in several separable domains.
 List and define the components of language knowledge.

    > **Pragmatics**: the transmittal of information to others in socially appropriate ways.
 Being able to make requests, to comment, to be coherent in conversation and narrative.
    >
    > - ~9m: Baby communicates with intention.
-   > - ~1.5y: Baby’s communicative purposes are more distinguishible.
+   > - ~1.5y: Baby’s communicative purposes are more distinguishable.
    > - ~2.5y: Child takes initiative in a conversation and acts responsively.
    > - ~3.5y: Child’s narrative skills develop.
    >